harshbaliyan126/Passx-py/README.md

 # Passx
-It is a package using GNUPG for encrypting passwords.
+It's a script, using GNUPG for encrypting passwords.

 ### Installation